The route from Keswick to Penrith is rich in history and

 heritage, but it would not be appropriate to re-open it as a Heritage Railway.
 The new Railway needs to provide fast

-inter-regional links to and from Keswick, to help the local economy expand, while reducing pressures on car parking,
+inter-regional links to and from Keswick, providing transport for everyone to help the local economy expand, reduce pressures

-reducing the impact of road traffic on major and minor roads in the Northern Lake District while providing transport
+on car parking, reduce the impact of road traffic on major and minor roads in the Northern Lake District and reduce dependence

-Penrith will include reduced pressure on car parking by allowing people travelling to or from the Cumbrian Coast to use cars
+include reduced pressure on car parking by allowing people travelling to or from the Cumbrian Coast to use cars less and not

-less and not need to park in Penrith.
-Travel between Keswick, Penrith and Carlisle for work, education, health and social
+need to park in Penrith.
+Travel between Keswick, Penrith and Carlisle for work, education, health and social appointments,